SAP-samples/btp-terraform-mooc-terra1/units/unit_4_3/README.md

 ### Create a variables file for the module

-To make the module selfcontained, we need to provide it with those variables, that it needs to work.
+To make the module self contained, we need to provide it with those variables, that it needs to work.

 To accomplish this, take the following code and paste it into the `srvc-baseline_variables.tf` file (and save it), that we created before: